 First Year Seminars

-Past first-year seminars have addressed mindfulness and leadership, alien abductions and philosophy, and the human-animal connection.
+Past first-year seminars have addressed mindfulness and leadership, death and the afterlife, and the human-animal connection.

 “Most people say that ‘college is the best four years of your life,’ but fail to recognize that until they are out of college.
 My first-year seminar gave me an opportunity to step back and take everything in while it was actually happening.”